📅 Last Updated: March 25, 2026 | New startups added weekly

 - Molten Salt Reactors: Terrestrial Energy and Kairos Power develop reactors using liquid fuel for inherent safety

-The nuclear startup boom benefits from parallel advances in manufacturing technology enabling cost-effective small-scale production.
+The nuclear startup boom benefits from parallel advances in manufacturing technology that enable cost-effective small-scale production.
+Microsoft, Google, and Amazon have all signed agreements with nuclear startups for long-term power — validating the sector’s commercial momentum.

 Grid Infrastructure & Smart Energy

 Grid modernization startups raised $3.6 billion in 2024 to address the $4 trillion global infrastructure deficit.
-Aging transmission systems, distributed generation, and electrification demands require entirely new approaches to grid management.
+Aging transmission systems, distributed generation, and electrification demands require entirely new approaches to grid management — and a new generation of software and hardware startups is stepping up.

 Transmission & Distribution:

-- High-Voltage Direct Current (HVDC): Grid United and others build long-distance transmission lines with lower losses
+- High-Voltage Direct Current (HVDC): Long-distance transmission lines with significantly lower energy losses than AC alternatives

 Grid Software & Analytics:

-- Forecasting: Companies use AI to predict renewable generation and electricity demand with unprecedented accuracy
+- Forecasting: AI predicts renewable generation and electricity demand with unprecedented accuracy

-- Market Optimization: Software platforms enable real-time energy trading and arbitrage
+- Market Optimization: Real-time energy trading and arbitrage platforms

-- Outage Management: Computer vision and sensors detect and diagnose grid failures before they cause blackouts
+- Outage Management: Computer vision and sensors detect grid failures before they cause blackouts

-- Cybersecurity: Specialized firms protect critical energy infrastructure from increasing cyber threats
+- Cybersecurity: Specialized firms protect critical energy infrastructure from growing cyber threats

-Many grid software companies overlap with B2B SaaS startups serving utilities and energy companies.
+Many grid software companies overlap with B2B SaaS startups serving utilities and energy companies — making them strong prospects for software vendors and professional services firms alike.

 Green Hydrogen & Alternative Fuels

-Green hydrogen and alternative fuel startups raised $1.3 billion in 2024, focusing on hard-to-electrify sectors like steel production, shipping, and aviation.
+Green hydrogen and alternative fuel startups raised $1.3 billion in 2024, focusing on hard-to-electrify sectors like steel production, shipping, and aviation — industries that can’t simply swap in a battery.

 Electrolysis Innovation:

-- Proton Exchange Membrane (PEM): Plug Power and ITM Power scale high-efficiency hydrogen production
+- PEM Electrolysis: Plug Power and ITM Power are scaling high-efficiency hydrogen production

 - Alkaline Electrolysis: Nel Hydrogen and Cummins develop cost-effective large-scale systems

-- Solid Oxide Electrolysis: Bloom Energy and Haldor Topsoe achieve higher efficiencies at elevated temperatures
+- Solid Oxide Electrolysis: Higher efficiencies at elevated temperatures for industrial applications

 Hydrogen Applications: